graded-cs-resources/IB-Computer-Science-Notes/paper1/np3.1_network_types.md

 **Virtual Local Area Network**

-A VLAN is a *logical* network that takes a large LAN (or computers from multiple LANs) and configures them to work together as IF they were a LAN.
+A VLAN is a *logical* network that takes some computers from a large LAN (or computers from multiple LANs) and configures them to work together as if they were a smaller LAN.
+It is usually used to separate large networks into smaller "logical" networks.

+Example: a large organzation make make a virtual LAN for all of their computer programmers, a different virtual LAN for all of their managers, and a third virtual LAN for all of their marketing department.

 ## PAN